 Director for Presidential Operations

 Kelley Dietz manages the Office of the President and supports the President with communications, strategic engagement, board management, leading Commencement, Presidential student engagement, office budget, and the University’s Strategic Plan.

-Dietz has more than fifteen years of experience in university and public administration, focusing on advice and guidance for top-level officials and policymakers.
+Dietz has more than 20 years of experience in university and public administration, focusing on advice and guidance for top-level officials and policymakers.
 Before joining William Peace, she served as Director for Presidential Advancement at Wake Forest University and previously served in a number of related university roles.

 Dietz earned her MA in Legislative Affairs from the George Washington University and her BA in French from Wake Forest University.